HaveIBeenPwned/PwnedPasswordsCloudflareWorker/README.md

-# 👷 `Pwned Passwords Cloudflare Worker` k-point cloudflare worker
+# 👷 `Pwned Passwords Cloudflare Worker`
+## k anonymity cloudflare worker

 Based on the template for kick starting a Cloudflare worker project.

 [`index.js`](https://github.com/cloudflare/worker-template/blob/master/index.js) is the content of the Workers script.

+### TODO
+[] Migrate any other code and settings here
+[] Test/Staging/Dev configs for API endpoints
+[] Document automated upload to CF with Wrangler vs current Dashboard copy/paste process [] Add/ask about exception capturing/handling?
+[] Other open source items?
+[] Review Code of Conduct - @troy

 #### Wrangler